-Andros ferries connect Cyclades Islands with Athens & Crete with crossings available to Mykonos, Tinos, Syros, Naxos, Paros, Kea, Kythnos, Ios & Thira (in Cyclades Islands), Rafina & Lavrio (in Athens) & Heraklion & Rethymno (in Crete).
+Andros ferries connect Cyclades Islands with Athens & Greece with crossings available to Mykonos, Tinos, Paros, Syros, Kea, Kythnos & Naxos (in Cyclades Islands), Rafina & Lavrio (in Athens) & Karystos (in Greece).
 Sailings from Andros are operated by numerous ferry companies.

 The island of Andros is the northernmost and second largest of the Cyclades islands group.